How to Plan the Perfect October Deer Hunt

 By early October, transition is in the air.
 Many bow seasons have been open for weeks.
 Corn is being cut, acorns are falling, and summer browse is dying.
 But bucks don’t abandon late-summer patterns all at once, and the pre-rut is still weeks away.
 The goal is to find a homebody buck that’s clinging to the easy life of September—but also apt to be amped up by the year’s first real cold front.

-Last year, we had record-setting heat and drought the first few days of October (near 100 degrees), but a cold front on the 6th dropped temperatures into the 70s, with a chilly, steady drizzle.
+The year Michelle took the buck in question, we had record-setting heat and drought the first few days of October (near 100 degrees), but a cold front on the 6th dropped temperatures into the 70s, with a chilly, steady drizzle.
 Michelle hunted and passed on three different bucks before her deer stepped out, 30 minutes before last light.

 Primary food sources are at the heart of any early-season strategy—so much so that we hammer field edges pretty hard all through September.
 But Michelle killed her buck during her first sit of the season over a 2-acre clover plot, and that’s the crux of it all.
 It’s important to set aside a few good early-season spots—cornfields, hayfields, food plots, oak flats—in the event the ingredients for an early-lull hunt come together.